kcq/poc-strongswan-vault-psk-loader/README.md

 The PoC service runs until it adds two PSKs it discovers in Vault.
 Note that the PSK discovery process is pretty basic.
 A real Vault secret notification implementation is not in scope.

+## PSK Loader Service

+The service lists the current PSKs (their IDs) whenever it adds a new PSK to verify that StrongSwan knows about it.
+Note that the PSKs loaded through other interfaces will not be visible (including the PSKs defined in the StrongSwan config files).

 ## Docker Compose Notes

 * Run `dc_build.command` to build the components